amezhenin/codechef_scala_template/README.md

-# codechef_scala_template
+# Codechef scala template
-Template scala project for solving codechef problems
+This template scala project for solving [CodeChef](http://www.codechef.com/) problems.
+I like to use Python style doctest, to I used [sbt-doctest](https://github.com/tkawachi/sbt-doctest) library here.
+Use `sbt test` to run your tests.